Does f.lux actually work?

 Is Circadian Shield free like f.lux?

-No. Circadian Shield starts at $39/year founder pricing with a 14-day free trial that includes full Pro features. f.lux is free, but it only adjusts color temperature.
-Circadian Shield adds deeper dimming, PWM flicker and eye strain comfort modes, 11 display modes, a break timer, and melanopic EDI calibration.
+No. Circadian Shield Pro is $47, a one-time payment that covers up to 3 computers on Mac and Windows, with free updates and a 14-day money-back guarantee. f.lux is free, but its primary focus is color temperature adjustment.
+Circadian Shield adds dimming below the OS brightness floor, PWM flicker comfort modes, 11 display modes, a break timer, and melanopic EDI calibration.

 Does Circadian Shield work on Windows like f.lux does?

 Yes.
-Circadian Shield is available on both Mac and Windows.
+Circadian Shield is available on both Mac and Windows, and one purchase covers up to 3 computers across both platforms.

 What does Circadian Shield do that f.lux does not?

-The main differences: deeper screen dimming below the OS minimum, PWM flicker comfort modes, 11 schedulable display modes, a 20-20-20 break timer with flow detection, and calibration built on melanopic EDI research rather than color warmth alone.
+Circadian Shield adds deeper screen dimming below the OS minimum, PWM flicker comfort modes, 11 schedulable display modes, solar-position scheduling across 11 twilight phases, a morning blue boost at civil dawn, a 20-20-20 break timer with flow detection, and calibration built on melanopic EDI research rather than color warmth alone. f.lux does none of those.

 Is f.lux good enough for sleep?